andersfischernielsen/PCPP/exercise07/ANSWERS.md

 ## 7.2

 ### 7.2.1
-Every lift has it's own thread and every method is synchronized.
+Every lift has it's own thread and every method on the Runnable is synchronized.

 ### 7.2.2